In higher ed, learning is ALWAYS part of your job

 If you have never presented at a conference before, you have to try.
 This is always a great learning opportunity and also a fantastic way to boost your career in higher education.

 So, get out of your comfort zone to get into your conference proposal zone.
-Why not start to think about it now instead of waiting for the calls for proposals to drop when you are too busy to write your best proposal:
+Why not start to think about it now instead of waiting for the calls for proposals to drop when you are too busy to write your best proposal (oh, and if you work in social media, it’s actually the perfect time to submit your proposal for the 4th Higher Ed Social Media Conference.
+The CFP will be open until Sep 21):

 - Use my guide to top higher ed conferences and events to check the conference websites – and programs – and look for what’s missing or maybe a new angle on a very popular topic.